WebDev-Guild/webdev-guild.github.io/apprentice/html/forms.md

     + All inputs should have names
     + When the form is submitted, you should see the inputs in the URL query string
 - Explain the difference between a GET and POST request
-- Show your work to your mentor to pass this requirement off
+- Show your work to the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning